 - a.
 Oppose legislation to repeal the Affordable Care Act (ACA) Work to preserve and expand the number of citizens currently receiving health insurance.
 Oppose efforts to reduce benefits and block grants or other actions that would shift the current federal/state cost and responsibility to the states and counties. - b.
-Ensure that Affordable Care Act (ACA) funding is maintained for local governments - Support the Prevention and Public Health Fund of the ACA, the nation's first dedicated mandatory funding stream for public health and prevention activities, which supports Mono County health care services to underserved residents. - c.
-Oppose funding reductions for Medicaid Oppose efforts to reduce federal funding for Medicaid administration or benefits including converting to a voucher system with less federal funding. - d.
+Ensure that Affordable Care Act (ACA) funding is maintained for local governments Support the Prevention and Public Health Fund of the ACA, the nation's first dedicated mandatory funding stream for public health and prevention activities, which supports Mono County health care services to underserved residents. - c.
+Oppose funding reductions for Medicaid Oppose efforts to reduce federal funding for Medicaid administration or benefits including converting to a voucher system with less federal funding.

+- d.
 Oppose turning Medicaid over to States Oppose efforts to turn Medicaid (Medi-Cal in California) over to the states with less federal funding. - e.
 Support full funding of the Children's Health Insurance Program (CHIP). - f.
-Support funding of Veterans benefits Support provision and funding for current benefits and health care programs for Veterans. - 6.
+Support funding of Veterans benefits Support provision and funding for current benefits and health care programs for Veterans. - g.
+Support Women's Rights to Health Health care is key to women's well-being and economic stability.
+Support provisions that make sure new health care law works for women. - 6.
 Child Welfare Support legislation that increases services and home-based placement resources to children who are victims of or at risk of: abuse, neglect, or exploitation, and provide support to caregivers of these victims. - 7.
-Immigration Oppose immigration reform efforts that would eliminate a pathway to full and equal citizenship, that would restrict the rights of immigrants or break up families, or that would focus on a mass deportation of undocumented immigrants. - Oppose efforts to reduce the Supplemental Nutrition Assistance Program (SNAP) when Congress reauthorizes the Farm Bill in 2018.
-In Mono County, the Supplemental Nutrition Assistance Program (SNAP) provides over 1,400 residents with CalFresh benefits.

-9. Support the Older Americans Act (OAA) - and increased federal funding for the OAA programs.
+Immigration Oppose immigration reform efforts that would eliminate a pathway to full and equal citizenship, that would restrict the rights of immigrants or break up families, or that would focus on a mass deportation of undocumented immigrants. - 8.
+Oppose efforts to reduce the Supplemental Nutrition Assistance Program (SNAP) In Mono County, the Supplemental Nutrition Assistance Program (SNAP) provides over 1,400 residents with CalFresh benefits. - 9.
+Support the Older Americans Act (OAA) Support the Older Americans Act (OAA) and increased federal funding for the OAA programs.
 The Act established a national network of Area Agencies on Aging (AAA) which oversee a variety of social services for seniors, including nutrition, elder abuse prevention, legal services and advocacy, and caregiver resources.
 The OAA is not adequately funded and does not reflect the need for senior services or the population growth of people over age 60.
-With the limited state funding to support California's AAAs programs, it is critical that the federal funding expand to support senior services.
+With the limited state funding to support California's AAA programs, it is critical that the federal funding expand to support senior services.